 Indian Education Advisory Group (IEAC): An updated advisory council was formed for the 2019-2020 SY.
 The IEAC discusses issues important to the Native American community and provides feedback and advice to Superintendent Kathy Hoffman.
 The IEAC is comprised of Arizona tribal council representatives, educators, community leaders, parents, and Indian Education experts.
-Updates to the council included creating a Chairperson position and adding 2 high school, 2 college student advisors.
+Updates to the council included creating a Chairperson position and adding student advisors.
 These additions align the IEAC with the Superintendent's other advisory council formats.